lebsockdeborah/notes/README.md

 # 2024-01-13
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive to write clean, concise, and readable code that others (and your future self) can easily understand and maintain.
 Remember, over-engineering and unnecessary complexity often lead to bugs, delays, and difficulties in scaling.
 Always aim to solve problems with the least amount of code possible while preserving functionality and performance."

+# 2024-01-14
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean and readable code that can be easily understood and maintained by others.
+Always remember that code is read far more often than it is written.
+Moreover, embrace modularity and abstraction to manage complexity effectively.
+And lastly, test your code thoroughly as it's the first line of defense against bugs and regressions."

+In practice, this means:
+1. Write clear, concise functions and classes.
+2. Use meaningful variable names and comments.
+3. Avoid over-engineering; solve problems only when they arise.
+4. Adopt a consistent coding style and adhere to best practices.
+5. Test for expected behavior, edge cases, and potential failures.

+Remember, good code is not just about working today, but also about being maintainable tomorrow.